 - This avocado sandwich spread is a one-bowl kind of recipe.
 Don’t worry about a messy kitchen, because this recipe doesn’t use bowls upon bowls to create the finished product.
 The one bowl you will need is a food processor to mix all the ingredients together.
 I’m obsessed with my food processor.
 My mom got it for me for a graduation gift years ago and I was beyond thrilled.
 It still works just as good as the day I got it, and I use it probably at least twice a week.
 At the very least.
 So invest in one and make all the yummy recipes (like this one) out there.
 You will never look back.

 These chickpea mash sandwiches are a cinch to make.
-They are loaded with flavours that pop.
-They are creamy and protein-filled.
+The flavours POP and these sammies are creamy and protein-filled.
 This is a recipe that makes you feel like a rockstar in the kitchen because it takes no time to make and the end result is a killer and tasty product.
 This recipe sets you up to succeed in the kitchen!
 So leave that boring avocado toast to the side and spice things up for your lunch with these vegan sandwiches.

 lemon dill chickpea vegan sandwiches